sermons/wake-up/slides/slides.md

 we are looking forward to <br/>
 a **new heaven** and a **new earth**, <br/>
 where righteousness dwells.

+>>>
++ v14 be diligent to be found by him without spot or blemish, and at peace

 ---
 <!-- .slide: data-background-image="https://sermons.seanho.com/img/bg/unsplash-ywtbSuCSjhM-sunbeam-valley.jpg" -->